A landlord's guide to attracting and keeping the best tenants

 - Are they a member of a professional body, such as Propertymark or Safeagent (formerly NALS)?

 - What service packages do they provide?

 Prepare for viewings

-Make yourself as available as possible for viewings.
-Bear in mind that, for most people, evenings and weekends are likely to be best.
-On the viewing day, make sure you can clearly explain the terms of the tenancy, responsibilities and obligations.
-And make sure you can answer potential tenants’ questions such as:
+For most people, evenings and weekends are likely to be the best times for viewings, although some may request a lunchtime or evening appointment.
+On the viewing day, make sure you clearly explain the terms of the tenancy, responsibilities and obligations.
+Be ready to answer questions such as:

 - When is bin collection day?